mxxii/parseley/README.md

 ## Roadmap

-* pseudo-classes and pseudo-elements;
+* add pseudo-classes and pseudo-elements support.
-* types;
-* ES module and CommonJS dual package.

-Switching to TypeScript might allow to hit two birds with one stone, but requires some experimentation with Nearley.

 Share your use cases in [issues](https://github.com/mxxii/parseley/issues) so I can get a better idea where to move.